Mesa J mine: Overview

 The mine is located near the Mesa A mine.
 The new Mesa A mine is scheduled to replace the Mesa J mine which is nearing the end of its life span.
-The combined investment of Rio Tinto in the new Mesa A and Brockman 4 mines is A$2.4 billion.
+The combined investment of Rio Tinto in the Mesa A and Brockman 4 mines was $2.4 billion.

 Robe River Iron Associates

-Robe River Iron, owner of the mine, is jointly owned by the following companies:
+Robe River Iron, owner of the mine, is jointly owned by: